aivarsk/notes/solid.md

 https://stackoverflow.com/questions/14000762/what-does-low-in-coupling-and-high-in-cohesion-mean

+In one of your conference, you explained the benefit to DEFER decisions about technical details when building a software (web interfaces, database etc...):
+I don't know if you ever read this book: http://www.amazon.com/Growing-Object-Oriented-Software-Guided-Tests/dp/0321503627  but it seems to promote exactly the contrary.
+One of its idea is:

+_ Start by writing a Walking Skeleton with an end-to-end focus.
+"We've seen too much projects failing because integration of components was not define earlier in the project phase".
+Thus, in this case, an architect would firstly focus on: What do we think TECHNICALLY we need to achieve our goal.. "hummm  Swing, ok ..
+MYSQL humm okkk that seems good".
+The very opposite way of yours :)

+1) Walking skeleton predates GOOS.
+Cockburn wrote about it last century http://alistair.cockburn.us/Walking+skeleton.

+2) When people speak about deferring decisions they're usually concerned with avoiding premature commitment.
+Cockburn specifically says that the Walking Skeleton "need not use the final architecture, but it should link together the main architectural components.
+The architecture and the functionality can then evolve in parallel."

+3) In an old article (http://martinfowler.com/ieeeSoftware/whoNeedsArchitect.pdf), Martin Fowler says "one of an architect’s most important tasks is to remove architecture by finding ways to eliminate irreversibility in software designs."
+He's talking about making design decisions that protect us from making hard-to-change architectural commitments.
+Too much flexibility and the system becomes over-complex, too little and you're at the mercy of every change (whether due to your product owner or a changing 3rd party component)

+4) BDD has never recommended driving development through the UI.
+BDD encourages us to focus on the behaviour of the system.
+Exercise the system at the layer appropriate for the behaviour that you are developing.
+It's worth keeping the Testing Pyramid in mind, and probably the Testing Iceberg too (http://claysnow.co.uk/?p=175315341).
+And always remember that the GUI itself is just another component.

+5) I don't agree with Uncle Bob that outside-in and inside-out approaches result in profoundly different test structures.
+Specifically I have seen no evidence that outside-in tests necessarily lead to more mocks, or to mocks/doubles that rely on mechanism rather than results.

+6) More contentiously, I think that we're all working outside-in anyway.
+TDD by it's very definition works from the outside of a component, driving its design and implementation through an emerging public API.
+Further, if there's no clear link from your user's requirements through to the code you're implementing something is going very wrong, so we're all working from the outside after all.

 SOLID is very one-sided, it pushed "low coupling".
 Low coupling, high cohesion is a more balanced way: single responsibility can go on indefinitely but the cohesion part says to keep similar and related things together (Locality of Behavior)